Killer Of S.African Anti-apartheid Hero Hani Stabbed In Jail: Prison - UrduPoint

 Killer Of S.African Anti-apartheid Hero Hani Stabbed In Jail: Prison

-Walus, a 69-year-old far-right immigrant from then-communist Poland, had been due to be released by Thursday, under an order issued last week by the Constitutional Court that ignited angry protests.
+Walus, a 69-year-old far-right immigrant from then-communist Poland, was due to be released by Thursday, under an order issued last week by the Constitutional Court that ignited angry protests.

 "It is alleged that Walus was stabbed by another inmate from the same housing unit," it said, adding that an investigation was underway.

-A DCS spokesman told AFP the incident occurred "today, in the afternoon."
-Walus is being held at the Kgosi Mampuru II Correctional Centre in Pretoria, the spokesman said.
+A DCS spokesman told AFP the incident occurred Tuesday afternoon and that Walus is being held at the Kgosi Mampuru II Correctional Centre in Pretoria.

 Walus had been handed a life sentence for gunning down Hani, a hugely popular figure and fierce opponent of the apartheid regime.